toothmonsterr/Small-Crimes-Collective/System/WIP/Downtime.md

 ### Progressing the Clock
 Progress actions are almost always associated with a Clock.
 Progressing the clock **requires** spending EP to progress it.
 The exchange rate is generally 1 EP per tick on the clock.

-Other players, provided they share a prerequisite class for the task at hand, can help progress preexisting clocks.
-Any player can spend 1 EP to progress a tick on any progress action clock, provided they have discussed it with the clock's owner.
+Other players, as long as they share a prerequisite class for the task at hand (ex. a Weaponmaster & a Commander), can help progress preexisting clocks provided they have discussed it with the clock's owner.
+The exchange rate remains 1 EP per tick, but from the other player's EP pool.

 In some circumstances, such as difficult projects or world-changing artifacts, progressing the clock may also require a successful check.
 When present, failing this check can cause complications to the action or even reverse the clock.
 ### Equipment Crafting